 - The Price Studio Theater – A 105-seat black box theater for major season programs

 - The Glass Educational Theater – A 105-seat black box educational theater

 - 3 student rehearsal and classrooms with dedicated dressing rooms

 - New adult rehearsal rooms capable of hosting workshops, readings & showcases

 - A brand-new “Green room” and volunteer lounge – and brand new dressing rooms.

 - A community atrium, with a café and information center open to the public during the day

 - A Donor roof terrace

-Naples philanthropists Jay and Patty Baker have graciously offered $2 million in matching gift funds – allowing donors to double their impact.
-With a goal of matching all funds by the end of December 2021 – we have launched the “$2 Million in 2 Months” initiative.
-Matching funds apply to naming opportunities, as well as “Name a Seat” gifts.
+Naples philanthropists Jay and Patty Baker graciously offered $2 million in matching gift funds – allowing donors to double their impact.
+With a goal of matching all funds by the end of December 2021, we are pleased to announce that we have met the generous match.
+However, your donations are still need to complete the project!

 Patty and Jay Baker – who have named the main hall as “The Kizzie Theater” – hug TNP student Max Bogert after his performance at the 2019 Gala.